ashleysommer/pynecktie/docs/pynecktie/exceptions.md

 - `ServerError`: called when something goes wrong inside the server.
 This usually occurs if there is an exception raised in user code.

-See the `sanic.exceptions` module for the full list of exceptions to throw.
+See the `pynecktie.exceptions` module for the full list of exceptions to throw.